Skate Shops

 keskate.com

-Was for several years NYC's only inline skate specific store, and still probably has the best quality selection of inline goods in town.
-Opened June 2020 and is open only by appointment.
-Carries FR and Seba skate products.
-Please say hello to Sonic for us if you visit the store.
+Kinetic opened June 2020 and was for a few years NYC's only inline skate-specific store.
+At the start of 2026, they still probably have the best quality selection of inline goods in town, chiefly FR and Seba skate goods.
+Unfortunately, Kinetic is open by appointment only.
+But please say hello to Sonic for us if you visit the store.

 Mercado